Forget Final Fantasy XV, Here's Why You Should Play Trails of Cold Steel Instead

 So what is Trails of Cold Steel?

-Imagine the most core concepts of an JRPG, boiled down to their most pure form and then refined into a combat system and polished until it gleams.
+Imagine the most core concepts of a JRPG, boiled down to their most pure form and then refined into a combat system and polished until it gleams.
 Then take just about every other JRPG combat concept and repeat the process on top of this until you have a ridiculous network of features.
 While there’s nothing especially new on offer, there are enough interwoven systems with plenty of complexity that requires you to play intelligently.

 For example, each character has a set of unique abilities called Crafts.
 These require CP to use, which you get from doing other actions in combat or from buffs.
 Characters also can have gems equipped to them which grant them magical Arts, which use EP.
-These gems can also give passive effects or stat increases, so you can customise your characters to work however you want them to.
+These gems can also give passive effects or stat increases, so you can customize your characters to work however you want them to.

 But that’s not all.
 There are a whole variety of status effects and buffs/debuffs that you can utilise as well, all of which have a wide array of uses.
 Abilities also have elemental affinities, so you have to keep that in mind when selecting targets.
 Not only that, but character speed and action times also affects things -- faster characters get turns more often, and you can use attacks that impede or delay enemy turns to buy more time.
 You even have the means of interjecting a turn with a character in order to perform a Super Craft.
 And even the turn placements have the ability to grant passive buffs or heals just for going at the right time.